os-cau/cau-repl/docs/extending.md

 # Extending your Target with Groovy Classes

-You can use the REPL's bundeled Groovy environment to extend your target application with your own Groovy classes.
+You can use the REPL's bundled Groovy environment to extend your target application with your own Groovy classes.
 Those classes might either be entirely new - ready to be integrated using the application's own dependency injection mechanism - or they might be new versions of the application's own classes, which you can tweak to your liking.
 When you override a pre-existing class, you can alter the application's behavior even if it does not provide a mechanism for